hoffmannjordan/size-and-shape-of-insect-wings/README.md

 # size-and-shape-of-insect-wings
 Code accompanying "Size, shape and structure of insect wings" by M. Salcedo, J. Hoffmann, S. Donoughe, and L. Mahadevan.
 ## File formats
 Folders have segmented wing images.
+Note, some folders, such as *plecoptera* are rather large when unzipped (~800 MB).

 ## Segmentation Code
 The python scripts.
 There are a few similar repositories that have similar code.